-Nicholas Allen is the Ethiopia country director and senior engineer supporting NRECA International’s electrification projects.
-Nick has worked for NRECA for 12 years as an electrification engineer, project manager and electrification expert on a series of projects in South Sudan, Tanzania, Ethiopia, Uganda, Liberia and Ghana.
+Nicholas Allen is the International Projects Director overseeing NRECA International’s electrification projects and also the country director for Ethiopia.
+Nick has worked for NRECA for 14 years as an electrification engineer, project manager and electrification expert on a series of projects in South Sudan, Tanzania, Ethiopia, Uganda, Liberia and Ghana.
 He led integrated electrification planning tasks for the Uganda Accelerated Rural Electrification Program and was a key participant in the electrification planning activities in South Sudan and Liberia.

 Nick is currently leading a massive data collection and geospatial planning project in Ethiopia.
 This effort is digitizing more than 20 million household structures, over 60,000 kilometers of MV infrastructure and evaluating electrification expansion planning (grid and off-grid) throughout Ethiopia.
 Nick is an expert in geographic information systems applied for electric power distribution systems and off-grid energy solutions.
 He also has extensive experience in technical, financial and sustainability analysis of grid and off-grid rural utilities.